jeandelest/Protools-Back-Office/README.md

 [Demo Link 😉](https://protools.dev.insee.io/)

-This POC was build to test the Flowable Engine.
+This POC was build using the Flowable Engine.
 This branch is dedicated to various experiments and tests.

-Currently testing advanced features for l'Enquête Famille
+Currently testing event-egistry features with RabbitQM for PQV (Proto Qualité Volaille)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)